ethereum/EIPs/EIPS/eip-1.md

 <!-- -->

--   Copyright Waiver - All EIPs must be in public domain.
+-   Copyright Waiver - All EIPs must be in the public domain.
 See the bottom of this EIP for an example copyright waiver.

 EIP Formats and Templates
 -------------------------